Kimberly Chia: Career

-Chia started as a model at age 3.
+Chia started as a model at age three.
 She was a print ad model for various companies, as well as a runway model in fashion shows.
-She picked up dancing, singing and acting afterwards, and participated in several MediaCorp dramas at the age of 9.
+She picked up dancing, singing and acting afterwards, and participated in several MediaCorp dramas at the age of nine.
 Her first major role came with Fighting Spiders in 2009.
 Chia then rose to fame after starring in drama On the Fringe 2011, and was subsequently given a role in Singaporean movie Timeless Love, directed by Lim Koong Hwee and Dasmond Koh.

 Chia became the spokesperson for Norton 360 Multi-Device together with Xu Bin and Aloysius Pang in March 2013, and Osim's uSlender product in May 2013.

-In December 2015, Chia announced that she would be going for acting course for two years and would not be participating in any drama for the next two years.
+In December 2015, Chia announced that she would be attending acting course for two years and would not be participating in any drama for the next two years.

 On 1 January 2016, Chia released her first single, Love Radio (爱情 Radio), where she made her singing debut.

-Between 2016 and 2018, Chia was an air stewardess with Singapore Airlines.
+Between 2016 and 2018, Chia was a flight attendant with Singapore Airlines.

 In 2018, Chia returned to acting and acted in a Toggle drama series, Love at Cavenagh Bridge, where she acted as lovers with Aloysius Pang.
 She also acted in a Channel 8 drama called Say Cheese where she played lovers with Zong Zijie.

 Chia would be involved as another supporting role in another Channel 8 Production drama called Heart To Heart.

 Personal life

-Chia was married in 2021, to a businessman 8 years older than her.
+Chia was married in 2021, to a businessman eight years older than her.
 At the same time, she announced that she was expecting her first child.
 On 4 May 2022, Chia announced that she had given birth to a boy.